 There is a larger dimension to what took place in Rome at Vatican Council II that should be of as great significance to the Jewish people as the Jewish Declaration itself.
-The clue to that larger significance is suggested by the letter that Pope Paul VI sent to Cardinal Tisserant, dean of the Council presidency, on November 9, 1965.
-In that letter, Paul VI announced that Vatican Council II would end on December 8, "on the same date on which in 1869, there was solemnly inaugurated the first Vatican Ecumenical Council."
-The Pope then said that "our Council can well be considered under many aspects a worthy counterpart" of Vatican Council I. Before this audience, I need not belabor the point of how great an advance, indeed a revolution, Vatican Council II represents in contrast to Vatican Council I. As you well know, most objective, impartial historians have described Vatican Council I as that which marked the decisive victory of ultramontanism.
-The foundation stones of Vatican Council I were based on the encyclical Quanta Cura and the accompanying Syllabus of Errors issued by Pius IX in 1864.5 J. B. Bury, regius professor of modern history at Cambridge, in his study The History of the Papacy in the 19th Century summarizes the contents of the encyclical and the Syllabus in this way:
+The clue to that larger significance is suggested by the letter that People Paul VI sent to Cardinal Tisserant, dean of the Council presidency, on November 9, 1965.
+In that letter, Paul VI announced that Vatican Council II would solemnly inaugurated the first Vatican Ecumenical Council."
+The People then said that "our Council can well be considered under many aspects a worthy counterpart" of Vatican Council I. I need not belabor the pont of how great an advance, indeed a revolution, Vatican Council II represents in contrast to Vatican Council I. As you well know, most objective, impartial historians have described Vatican Council I as that which marked the decisive victory of ultramontanism.
+The foundation stones of Vatican Council I were based on the encyclical Qanta Cura and the accompanying Syllabus of Errors issued by Pius IX in 1864.
+J.B.
+Bury, regius professor of modern history at Cambridge, in his study The History of the Papacy in the 19th Century summarizes the contents of the encyclical and the Syllabus in this way: